Last Updated on April 7, 2022

 - Work FSBOs and Expireds – but notice the low quality of this group.
 We both know the reason, and here’s a revealing fact.
 The National Association of REALTORS® produces an annual research report called Profile of Buyers and Sellers.
-It’s filled with lots of facts and figures, but the most startling fact they’ve discovered is that over 70% of all real estate transactions occur because the client either 1) knew the agent already, or 2) was referred to the agent from a trusted source.
-This means that 3/4 of all transactions happen because of a relationship.
-Yet only 4% of all agents have any “systems” to harvest deep relationships and build market share.
-So about 4% get the lion’s share of business and 96% wrestle each other over the scraps.
+It’s filled with lots of facts and figures, but the most startling fact they’ve discovered is that over 67% of all Sellers list with an agent because the client either 1) knew the agent already, or 2) was referred to the agent from a trusted source.
+This means that 2/3 of all sales happen because of a relationship.
+Yet less than 11% of all agents have any “systems” to harvest deep relationships and build market share.
+So about 11% get the lion’s share of business and 89% wrestle each other over the scraps.
 THIS fact alone is why I told you (above) to create a “Power List” of friends, family, past clients, acquaintances, etc., and market to them first and foremost.
 They already know you and will trust you to represent them when purchasing or selling a home.
 This is why we created the Service For Life!® real estate newsletter as a ready-to-use tool to capture this “easy” business- start building your profitable real estate practice now- check it out!

 2. When Starting Out, Spend 80% of Your Time Prospecting

-Cold prospecting because it has a terrible return on investment if you value your time.
-Not to mention makes you feel like a sleazy person, always begging for business.
+Keep in mind though, cold prospecting has a terrible return on investment if you value your time.
+Not to mention, it makes you feel like a sleazy person, always begging for business.
 There are much easier, more effective ways to generate new clients.

 However, if you’re new to real estate or starting over, and have no money, you have to get the ball rolling.
 So, until you establish marketing systems (read this article for more info) focus your time and energy on meeting new people and getting business to build your Power List.